ISME

 Home / Member / Dr. Nicole Canham

-Informed by her industry experiences working in a range of roles in music including those of performer, educator and festival director, Nicole's research expertise in self-directed career development was shaped by her initial doctoral work exploring approaches to sustainable creative practice by independent classically trained musicians.
-Nicole combines her experience in music with her career development expertise to design and undertake research that explores musicians’ career development challenges, but also connects directly with higher order global conversations about the future of work, and the impacts of uncertainty, complexity and precarity on people’s lives.
+Dr Nicole Canham combines her experience in music with her career development expertise to design and undertake research that explores musicians’ career development challenges, but also connects directly with higher order global conversations about the future of work, and the impacts of uncertainty, complexity and precarity on people’s lives.
 She specialises in research design that utilises convergence frameworks, to bring the music careers’ discourse into closer dialogue with work taking place at the forefront of vocational psychology theory and practice.
-Nicole maintains a career counselling practice and is a certified Hope Action Theory practitioner.
+In addition to her work as a music educator and performer, Nicole maintains a career counselling practice and is a certified Hope Action Theory practitioner.
 Nicole has presented her research at leading conferences around the world, including the Reflective Conservatoire Conference, Guildhall School, London and the 2016, 2020, 2022 and 2024 ISME World Conferences, including being co-selected for a Presidential session.
 She is a professional member of the Career Development Association of Australia.
 Her book, Preparing Musicians for Precarious Work, was published by Routledge in 2021.
 Current projects include the ARC SRI funding project, Gender Diversity in Australian Jazz and Improvisation.

 Routledge